Learn from mistakes before you make them

 How should I breathe?

 It really doesn’t matter.
 There are some approaches to meditation that are more centered on specific breathing techniques, but that’s not what we care about here.
-If you struggle with conscious breathing and want something as a reference so you don’t obsess over the details too much: breathe more or less normally, but slightly more slowly than you would normally: longer inhales, longer exhales, longer pauses in between.
+If you struggle with conscious breathing and want something as a reference so you don’t obsess over the details too much: breathe more or less normally, but slightly more slowly than you would normally: slower inhales, slower exhales, longer pauses in between.
 This isn’t about challenging yourself to breathe as slowly as possible, and there is no fixed target rate.
 It’s really just to give you something to do, plus slowing down the breathing tends to help focus a little and counteracts an overhyped nervous system to some extent.
 Just make sure it still feels fairly easy.

 The folly of deep breathing